Cuby92/doc-template/README.md

 ### Elements Customization
 You can edit all the default values and tag names in customElements.js.
 You can do that by changing the properties in configuration panel, marked with `// CONFIGURATION PANEL` comment.
 Everything is described by comments.

+## Example Document
+I have created an example document example.html which was my homework.
+It was my first document made in HTML.
+You can see it to better understand the concepts in use.

+## Important Information
+The browser preview isn't perfectly aligned with the final result.
+To see how the document will look like you need to print it to PDF (Ctrl + P).
+You will see the final preview in the browser print window.
+The browser can also try to override the margins, that will result in strange result.
+You need to change margins to default in the print window.
+If you know how to fix these disalignments, contact me or edit yourself and pull request.